mrbrdo/datasource/README.md

 ### Loaded

-Loaded is the same as loader, but it also creates a computed attribute and defines a method with the same name on your model.
+Loaded is the same as loader, but it automatically creates a computed attribute and defines a method with the same name on your model.

 Here is the previous example with `loaded` instead of `loader`: